 Signs of pantry moths

 How to know if you have pantry moths?
-There are different ways to notice signs of pantry moths infestations.
+There are different ways to notice signs of pantry moths infestation.

 How to control pantry moths infestation